shakib1729/react-food-app/README.md

     1) Built purely with React, no any other library or framework used

+    2) Responsive for all screen sizes

-    2) Simple UI
+    3) Simple UI

-    3) Search from 1.7+ million recipes ( uses Edamam API)
+    4) Search from 1.7+ million recipes (uses Edamam API)

-    4) Get Recipe details alongwith calorie contents
+    5) Get Recipe details alongwith calorie contents

-    5) Add/Remove Recipes to/from'My Meals' or 'Favourites' sections
+    6) Add/Remove Recipes to/from 'My Meals' or 'Favourites' sections

-    6) Data persists even after reloading the page
+    7) Data persists even after reloading the page